Johnny Moynihan: Reunions

 Moynihan reunited with Irvine for a one-off concert in Galway in 2001.
 It was considered doubtful if he and Irvine would ever play together again.

 However, they reunited once more, this time billed as Sweeney's Men, for a one-off gig in Rostrevor, County Down on 22 July 2007, with Paul Brady deputising for Joe Dolan who was unwell.
 Another Sweeney's Men reunion took place when Moynihan, Irvine and Woods performed together again on 16 and 17 June 2012, as part of Irvine's 70th birthday concerts at Vicar Street, in Dublin.
 It worked so well that they resumed gigging regularly in Ireland during late 2012 and again in 2013.

 The world of Moynihan and Sweeney's Men is best summed up in Andy Irvine's song My Heart's Tonight in Ireland from his Rain on the Roof album, available from Irvine's own website.
 More information about Moynihan and his career with Sweeney's Men and Planxty can be found in O'Toole's book.

 Personal life

 He was famously associated with the folk singer Anne Briggs in the mid-1960s and both of them traded off their mutual inclination for wild behaviour.
-He plays backing bouzouki on several Anne Briggs songs.
+He plays backing bouzouki on several Anne Briggs songs on her album, The Time Has Come.